Satori-Nakamoto/CUTcoin/FAQ2.md

    - Note: You do NOT need your password to restore a wallet from keys.

 ## 16. When staking in the GUI wallet, the wallet locks after a short time.
 Am I still staking?
-Yes you are still staking.
+Yes, you are still staking.
 The wallet locks in order to protect your personal data.